dludemann/test/content/bumble/bumble-hookups-or-dating.md

 ---
-title: 'Is Bumble a Hookup App Too?
+name: 'Is Bumble a Hookup App Too?
 Learn the Truth'
 menu_grouping: Uses for Bumble
 author: Shane White
 seo: